MaxRonce/gw2_TAB/README.md

 # How to Use

 ## Record
 To record a rotation, use "record_keyboard_input.py" , start the script (console or IDE).
-To start recording press "Key.home"(Querty) or "Début"(Azerty).
+To start recording press "Key.home"(qwerty) or "Début"(Azerty).
 To stop the record, press "Escape".
 Start and stop keybind can be edited at the beginning of the script
 ```
 key_start = 'Key.home'